What I’ve Learnt About Being A Maths Coordinator At Primary School: 10 Top Tips

 Although it’s hard for me to believe this, I’ve now been a maths coordinator at my primary school for over a year.
 As an NQT I never pictured myself, in any way, successful within teaching.
 My confidence was at an all time low, I didn’t feel supported in my school, and I wasn’t sure this was the job for me.

-But, now, towards the end of my first year as Maths lead, my fourth year of teaching, and in my second school, I am the happiest I’ve been.
+But, now, after the end of my first year as maths coordinator, my fourth year of teaching, and in my second school, I am the happiest I’ve been.

 Disclaimer here: I am a massive nerd for mathematics in all its forms.

 I’m a relatively normal human being, (I think).
 However I love maths, which is why Third Space asked me to share my experiences with you!